Higher Institutions Football League: Hosting

-For the 2018 season of the competition, each of the participating institutions had the opportunity to host at least one game after which they then travelled to play the corresponding fixture in the ‘home’ of their opponent to determine the winner of the series.
-This system was designed to ensure maximum participation and engagement for the students across all the participating schools.
+For the 2018 season of the competition, each of the participating institutions had the opportunity to host at least one game, after which they then travelled to play the corresponding fixture in the 'home' of their opponent to determine the winner of the series.
+This system was designed to ensure maximum participation and engagement for students across all the participating schools.

 2018 HiFL Elite Awards

-The HiFL Elite Awards is an annual football award presented by Higher Institutions Football League (HiFL®).
-It was first presented in 2018 as part of a series of event to commemorate the close of the inaugural season to recognize and celebrate outstanding performers in the league.
+The HiFL Elite Awards is an annual football award presented by Higher Institutions Football League (HiFL).
+It was first presented in 2018 as part of a series of events to commemorate the close of the inaugural season, to recognize and celebrate outstanding performers in the league.